healthy-chicken-saladeers/rag_detective/docs/gcp-setup-instructions.md

 ### Step 8: Verify Installation

-Once everything is installed, you should verify the installations:
+Once everything is installed, we can verify the installations:

 - For Python: